CoolMonii/Red-Volt/README.md

 ---

-# ⚡ About Red Volt Web
+# ⚡ About Red Volt Web Browser

 Red Volt Web is a fast, modern, and security - focused browser built using Microsoft Edge WebView2 and Microsoft Visual Studio.